A focal point for scholarship and debate on international affairs in Canada

 Excellence in Research

-Through strategic hiring and the creation of new programs, the University of Ottawa has built a strong and growing team of researchers in international affairs across departments and faculties, including in the Graduate School of Public and International Affairs, the School of Development and Global Studies, the School of Political Studies and the Law School.
+Through strategic hiring and the creation of new programs, the University of Ottawa has built a strong and growing team of researchers in international affairs across departments and faculties, including in the Graduate School of Public and International Affairs, the School of International Development and Global Studies, the School of Political Studies and the Law School.
 We are committed to the highest standards of research and to collaborating with other excellent scholars around the world.

 Informed Public Debate